 I had a mostly restful sleep, once my sinuses actually cleared out around midnight.
-I suspect I was likely dehydrated, and it was only by then that my rehydration efforts kicked in to allow my sinuses to clear out.
+I suspect it was just dehydration, and not a cold, and it was only by then that my rehydration efforts kicked in enough to allow my sinuses to open up.

 The morning was marked by more desert-like scenery as the trail continued to wind around mountains.
 It reminds me of a quote I saw on an AT shelter log: “In geography, we learn that the longest path between two points is the Appalachian Trail.”
 The PCT clearly puts the AT to shame in that regard: you could easily be a quarter mile or more away by trail from a stone’s throw across a gap.